core-wg/etch/draft-vanderstok-core-etch-latest.md

-This specification adds new CoAP methods, FETCH, to perform the equivalent of a GET with a request body; and PATCH and iPATCH, to modify parts of an existing CoAP resource.
+This specification adds new CoAP methods, FETCH, to perform the equivalent of a GET with a request body; and the twin methods PATCH and iPATCH, to modify parts of an existing CoAP resource.